GrantMeStrength/retro/robot/robot.md

 The Omnibot has a pair of LEDs which are controlled by the robot's original circuit board.
 As these are 1980's LEDs, the 3.3v from a Raspberry Pi output pin can't drive them, so I swapped them for 2000's LEDs which are nice and bright.

 I further updated the LEDs to tri-colour ones.
 These are LEDs with four pins, and they can display Red, Green, Blue or various combinations.
-It does require three GPIO pins to control them, but worth it just for the light show.
+It does require three GPIO pins to control them, but its worth it just for the light show.

 ### Sound